meetkabeershah/meetkabeershah.github.io/_posts/2016-8-9-mongodb-for-nodejs.md

 # Building using node

-To build applications using [node.js](https://nodejs.org/en/) apps, we first need [install it](http://xameeramir.github.io/install-node/).
+To build applications using [node.js](https://nodejs.org/en/), we first need to [install it](http://xameeramir.github.io/install-node/).

 Let's create a simple `http` server: